Pillar Guide

 Everything we've learned running safe, USDA-registered ground pet transport across the continental US — condensed into one place.
 How ground compares to flying, what affects cost, how to evaluate a transporter, and how to prepare your pet for the road.

 Ground pet transport used to be a niche service.
-It's become the default for anyone with a brachycephalic dog, a senior pet, an anxious animal, or a multi-pet household — because flying has become harder, riskier, and more expensive for non-standard cases.
+It's become the default for anyone with a brachycephalic dog, a senior pet, an anxious animal, or a multi-pet household — because flying has become more restricted for non-standard cases (most major US airlines now limit or ban brachy breeds from cargo, and seasonal embargoes are common).

 Brachycephalic breeds add a flat $0.15 per mile surcharge that covers the extra protocol — temperature-controlled cabin targets, altitude-limited routing, brachy-trained drivers, vet-on-call.
 Medical-needs pets (diabetic cats, heart conditions, post-surgical recovery) are quoted case-by-case because the care intensity varies.